antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 The message handling process is organized as follows:

-- `IQueueMessage` receives a message and delegates it to the `IMessageHandlingService`.
+- `IQueueMessage` receives a message and delegates it to `IMessageHandlingService`.
 - `IMessageHandlingService` gets a message (as a byte array) and decodes it to the UTF8 string.
 It also checks if there are any message handlers in collections of `IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler` and `IAsyncNonCyclicMessageHandler` instances and forwards a message to them.
 - All subscribed message handlers (`IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler`, `IAsyncNonCyclicMessageHandler`) process the given message.
 - `IMessageHandlingService` acknowledges the message by its `DeliveryTag`.